Nuxt

 Installation

-yarn add @pinia/nuxt
+This will add both @pinia/nuxt

 in your nuxt.config.js